 Accessory delay: Your vehicle is equipped with accessory delay.
-With this feature, the window switches and radio may be used for up to ten minutes after the ignition switch is turned to the OFF position or until either door or the trunk is opened.
+With this feature, the window switches, radio and convertible top (if equipped) may be used for up to ten minutes after the ignition switch is turned to the OFF position or until either door or the trunk is opened.